r-lib/pkgdown/tests/testthat/_snaps/check.md

       check_pkgdown(pkg)
     Condition
       Error in `check_pkgdown()`:
       !
-All topics must be included in reference index x Missing topics: ?
+1 topic missing from index: "?".
-      i Either add to _pkgdown.yml or use @keywords internal
+      i Either use `@keywords internal` to drop from index, or i Edit _pkgdown.yml to fix the problem.

 # fails if article index incomplete